Results

 Green sea turtle (Chelonia mydas), feeding on the sand near Caye Caulker, inside the Mesoamerican Barrier Reef, Belize

-A colorful West Indian starfish, Oreaster reticulatus, crawls over a shallow, sandy seafloor in Turneffe Atoll in the Caribbean Sea.
-This reef is part of the massive Mesoamerican Reef System, the second largest barrier reef on Earth.
+A large roughtail stingray, Dasyatis centroura, lays on the seagrass-covered seafloor of Turneffe Atoll off the coast of Belize.
+This reef is part of the massive Mesoamerican Reef System in the Caribbean Sea, the second largest barrier reef on Earth.

 Kukulkan Pyramid, Mesoamerican step pyramid nicknamed El Castillo, Chichen Itza, UNESCO World Heritage Site, Yucatan, Mexico, North America